 Don’t take anyone at their word, and don’t accommodate their demands.
 Taking them at their word still doesn’t answer the questions.
 I don’t know that the answer is, and neither does Washington.
 But it’s clear these vocal people are simply the most extreme representative of a docile but larger group of people.

 It’s often said an extreme right wing is a response to a failed left, and if the left is supposed to be progressive, it means that the move towards progress left something behind.
-Maybe the left failed because the social stability and equalisation isn’t quite as stable or as equal as we thought.
+Maybe the left failed because the social stability and equalisation haven’t been quite as stable or as equal as we thought.
 Or maybe the left failed because the equalisation worked too well, preventing people from breaking out and doing what they want with their lives.
 Or maybe it’s a million other possible unintended consequences.

 I am not talking about negotiating with racists on issues of race.
 I’m not talking about giving him what they want.
 I’m talking about investigating the conditions which cause people to become racist, to understand the conditions giving rise to extreme views.
 The masses must not be told their feelings are inhuman.
 They need to be asked, “What is really wrong?
 What really worries you?”